Lunar I-Hab: Design and manufacture

 Mission requirements for module specified the need to provide habitation and working space for four astronauts for a duration of 30 to 90 days.
 I-HAB will feature four docking ports, two axial ports for connection to other Lunar Gateway elements, and two radial ports for cargo vehicle and lunar lander vehicle.
-Due to Lunar Gateway not being permanently inhabited, the module will be optimised for remote operation and maintenance, which may be achieved through the use of internal robotic interfaces and a robotic arm.
+Due to Lunar Gateway not being permanently inhabited, the module would have been optimised for remote operation and maintenance, which would be achieved through the use of internal robotic interfaces and a robotic arm.

-The module aims to provide galley facilities; hygiene and waste management systems; exercise equipment; cargo and consumables storage; refrigeration; airlocks; and workstations, monitor, and control consoles.
+The module aimed to provide galley facilities; hygiene and waste management systems; exercise equipment; cargo and consumables storage; refrigeration; airlocks; and workstations, monitor, and control consoles.
 Various elements of the module are contributions from partners.
 Environmental control and life support system, batteries, thermal control, and imagery components will be built and supplied by JAXA; avionics hardware and software will be supplied by US National Aeronautics and Space Administration (NASA); and robotic interfaces will be provided by the Canadian Space Agency (CSA).

-I-HAB will feature four docking ports.
-Two axial ports will be used for connection to other Lunar Gateway elements, including the Habitation and Logistics Outpost and airlock.
-Two radial docking ports will be used for connection to the European System Providing Refueling, Infrastructure and Telecommunications (ESPRIT) module and for accommodating visiting cargo vehicles, Orion spacecraft and lunar lander.
+I-HAB was planned to feature four docking ports.
+Two axial ports to be used for connection to other Lunar Gateway elements, including the Habitation and Logistics Outpost and airlock.
+Two radial docking ports to be used for connection to the European System Providing Refueling, Infrastructure and Telecommunications (ESPRIT) module and for accommodating visiting cargo vehicles, Orion spacecraft and lunar lander.